strobelightprojects/TypeScript/README.md

 # Future Work

-- change it so it pulls usefull information instead of just the html of old projects.
+- Change it so it pulls usefull information instead of just the html of old projects.
 - Figure out node and see if i need to keep Node_modules file and also the Package-lock.json file.
 - Add in ES lint and fix all the problems with the code.